A simple guide to beginning meditation

 Often, I. our busy lives we don’t afford ourselves an opportunity to relax and unplug.
 The first step is this, locate a room or space free of distraction, free of interruption.
 Eliminate the possibility of phone calls, email, text messages, television, radio, or other needs.
 If you’re about to meditate at home let others in your home know that this is a 10-20 minute period without distraction.

 You can go as far as lighting incense or hanging pictures of your preferred religious or spiritual deities on the walls.
-However, the more important aspect is that the room be relaxing and clutter-free.
+However, the more important aspect is that the room is relaxing and clutter-free.
 Natural light can be used if this is during the day, though if you find sunlight distracting as it beams in your window you can close the curtains and use a lamp.
 If you prefer, yes, you can sit in complete darkness.
 It is about your level of comfort.
 Nothing is an obligation, forced, or expected.
 Don’t force or expect comfort because you feel “this is the way I should do it.”
-Do what you know is comfortable to you.
+Do what you know is comfortable for you.

 There are a few obligations, suggestions I would make to beginning meditators – use a chair, avoid using your bed, and avoid times when you’re extremely tired.
-If physically able, using an upright hard-backed chair will prevent the complete relaxation or sleep inducing state that your body may drift towards.
+If physically able, using an upright hard-backed chair will prevent the complete relaxation or sleep-inducing state that your body may drift towards.

 If your body needed sleep it is completely acceptable to sleep, but sleep or nap first, return to meditation afterward.